 Lake Vostok is an underground Antarctic lake near to the Russian Vostok Station, discovered in 1977 during an airborne radio-echo survey of ice depths over central East Antarctica.
 In 1993, altimetry measurements from the ERS-1 satellite verified the lake's existence and extent, confirming it to be by far the largest deep sub-ice body of water on the planet.
 In 1996, Russian and British scientists combined radio sounding, altimetric, and seismic data to provide the most comprehensive picture of the lake currently available.1

-Lake Vostok extends over about 14,000 square kilometers (roughly the size of Lake Ontario) and is overlaid by 3,710 meters (12,170 feet) of ice.
-It has a maximum depth of 510 meters, an average depth of 125 meters, a volume of 1800 cubic kilometers, and a bed that is 710 meters below sea level.
+Lake Vostok extends over about 14,000 m2 (roughly the size of Lake Ontario) and is overlaid by 3,710 m (12,170 ft) of ice.
+It has a maximum depth of 510 m, an average depth of 125 m, a volume of 1800 km3, and a bed that is 710 m below sea level.
 It may be 500,000 to 1 million years old and, based on density measurements, is composed of fresh water.

 Researchers hope that, aside from its intrinsic interest, Lake Vostok will serve as a natural terrestrial laboratory to help understand the conditions that may exist in the putative subsurface oceans on Jupiter's moons Europa and Callisto.
 In particular, NASA has identified four objectives in its Europa Vostok Initiative.
 These are to investigate the nature and origin of the lake, obtain evidence of long-term climatic change associated with it, identify a site suitable for in-situ microbiological exploration, and validate the design of planetary radar sounders for exploration of Europa.
 A first step toward developing instrumentation for exploring Lake Vostok was taken in 1998 with the deployment of the Lo'ihi Underwater Volcanic Vent Mission Probe.